 Your advisor will help you decide on style guidelines appropriate to your field of study.
 You should use a dictionary, a style guide, and punctuation, grammar, and usage reference manual as you research and write.
 The text, all materials included in the text, and references should reflect the requirements of the discipline, and documentation should be in accord with professional style manuals.
-The Office of Graduate and Professional Education does not provide personal copy-editing services; you are responsible for an error-free paper.
+The Graduate College does not provide personal copy-editing services; you are responsible for an error-free paper.
 It is very important that you prepare your paper according to rules of consistency and common sense.